anshul1204/anshul1204-langgraph-mat496/README.md

 What I Learned: I learned how to build a chatbot that uses LLMs to produce a running summary of the conversation, instead of just trimming or filtering messages.
 This lets the chatbot retain a compressed, context-rich summary, which supports long conversations without increasing token usage or latency.
 I worked with a custom state extended from MessagesState that included a summary field and developed logic to generate and update the summary dynamically within the conversation flow.

 Changes in Code: I modified the summarization node to include summary text in the system message fed to the model.
 I implemented a summarization function that extends or creates the summary based on new messages and removes older messages to limit state size.
-I added a conditional edge to trigger summarization only after the conversation exceeds a threshold number of messages (modified to summarizing after 5 messages instead of default).
+I added a conditional edge to trigger summarization only after the conversation exceeds a threshold number of messages (modified to summarizing after 5 messages).
 Added tracing setup for LangSmith and tested the thread-based memory persistence.

 [View Notebook](https://github.com/anshul1204/anshul1204-langgraph-mat496/blob/main/module-2/chatbot-summarization.ipynb)